RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 What if, at trial, the victim's family argues that the journalist's lurid article was really just a how-to for teenage thrill-seekers?
-We sympathize with the parents when they sue the magazine for publishing a glossy magazine article that arguably tempted their adolescent son to experiment, with fatal consequences.
+If plaintiffs can get to a jury in these cases, jurors often sympathize with the parents when they sue the magazine for publishing a glossy magazine article that arguably tempted their adolescent son to experiment, with fatal consequences.
+But appellate courts are wary of imposing a duty on the press to foresee such self-destructive behaviors, let alone ordering the press to curtail their speech about such topics.

 What if the recording of a heavy metal hit contains subliminal lyrics that arguably encourage somebody to commit suicide or kill police officers?
 What if a programmer creates a violent video game that arguably "causes" or "inspires" a school shooting?
 Should the family members of these victims be allowed to sue magazine publishers, record companies and rappers for indirectly "causing" the death of their loved ones?